a04101999/Accessing-jupyter-notebook-/README.md

 Try to open notebook

  Your data (may be TB) is in your working cluster.
-You want to access and interactively play with your datayour home computer.
+You want to access and interactively play with your data in your home computer.
 You can use xwin to open your Jupyter notebook on remote host.
 However, this kind of connection is quite slow.